mittagessen/kraken/docs/advanced.rst

 .. code-block:: console

-        $ kraken -i ... ... ocr -m Grek:porson.clstm -m Latn:antiqua.clstm
+        $ kraken -i ... ... ocr -m Grek:porson.mlmodel -m Latn:antiqua.mlmodel

-All polytonic Greek text portions will be recognized using the `porson.clstm` model while Latin text will be fed into the `antiqua.clstm` model.
+All polytonic Greek text portions will be recognized using the `porson.mlmodel` model while Latin text will be fed into the `antiqua.mlmodel` model.
 It is possible to define a fallback model that other text will be fed to:

 .. code-block:: console

-        $ kraken -i ... ... ocr -m ... -m ... -m default:porson.clstm
+        $ kraken -i ... ... ocr -m ... -m ... -m default:porson.mlmodel

 It is also possible to disable recognition on a particular script by mapping to the special model keyword `ignore`.
 Ignored lines will still be serialized but